taoteg/sparse-checkout-submodule-test/README.md

 By using a `git sparse-checkout` [command](https://git-scm.com/docs/git-sparse-checkout) along with an `.env` file, we can programatically remove the extraneous repo content (from other portal projects) so that it is not bundled into the published image and is not littering the project developers local codebase.

-Additionally, switching between different portal projects is as simple as updating the `.env` file and rerunning the `sparse-checkout set ...` command (explained below) to switch to the submodule folder you want to be used during development and container/image builds.
+Additionally, switching between different portal projects is as simple as updating the `.env` file and rerunning the `git sparse-checkout set ...` command (explained below) to switch to the submodule folder you want to be used during development and container/image builds.

 ## Demo